lsajid/week-4.2-python-practice/readme.md

 <img src = "./assets/learn-nation-logo.webp" alt = "LearnNation Logo" width = "350" height = "auto">

+# Project Narrative: U.S. State Capitals Game Prototype

 ## Introduction

-Congratulations!
-You've been hired as a junior developer at **LearnNation**, an innovative company dedicated to building tools that make learning interactive and engaging.
-Your manager, Sarah, is excited to have you on board and has assigned you your first project: creating an interactive game that helps users memorize the capitals of all 50 U.S. states.
+You currently work as a junior developer at **LearnNation**, an innovative company dedicated to building tools that make learning interactive and engaging.
+Your manager, Sarah, has assigned you your first project: creating an interactive game that helps users memorize the capitals of all 50 U.S. states.
 Here's the catch—this isn't just a learning tool for fun, but a prototype for a future educational app the company plans to release for schools across the nation.

 ## Project Brief